 For example, For Honor is extremely violent.
 Like so many games, it lets players, often young men, pick up a sword and hack their enemies to bits in duels of mindlessly raging machismo.
 A great scene late in the doc sees Vandenberghe weep while watching news reports about the Pulse Nightclub shooting in Florida in which 49 people died in brutal hate crime.
 He even says he disdains violence in real life, yet Chartier doesn’t push harder to interrogate an industry that makes billions of dollars through savage games.
 The doc takes the ultra-violent nature of video games at face value in Vandenberghe’s description of them as a tool for exploring nobility and knighthood.

 Playing Hard similarly sidesteps the pervasive misogyny apparent in games and gamer culture, which is evident in the footage of For Honor featured in the film.
-The only female character in the game is the villain—a faceless ruthless bitch named Apollyon (with a voice that sounds oddly like Patricia Clarkson)—and despite all the women who work at Ubisoft, Chartier offers only one interview with a female: Vandenberghe’s girlfriend.
+The only female character in the game [as presented in the film in any substantial role] is the villain—a faceless ruthless bitch named Apollyon (with a voice that sounds oddly like Patricia Clarkson)—and despite all the women who work at Ubisoft, Chartier offers only one interview with a female: Vandenberghe’s girlfriend.
 When other films at the festival like Netizens deal directly with the issues of representation and toxic masculinity in the culture of which For Honor is a part, this missing aspect of the film is hard to ignore.